 The advertising venture told a great deal about Pro Hart and his painting style which contains a whimsical touch displaying a great sense of humour.
 This sense of fun is found in so many of the great Australian iconic characters and events that are followed and even worshipped especially in the outback.

 But look closely at the horses.
 And don’t miss the pink elephant.
-This is my favourite Pro Hart Painting.
+This is my favourite Pro Hart painting.

 Kevin Charles Hart was given the nickname Pro (Professor) because during his younger days he was known as an inventor and possibly accounts for his vast variety of artistic techniques used over his life from etchings to sculpture; working with paint, welded steel, bronze and ceramics.
 Here is one of his early etchings titled Card Players.

-Pro Hart loved to paint race tracks.
+But Pro Hart loved to paint race tracks.
 Here is another.

 Pro Hart was considered by many people in the conventional art world to be a mere showman.
 Many thought that although his art was popular with the common folk it was not good enough for serious attention.
-But Pro Hart didn’t care as he considered his critics to be a part of the "art mafia" and noted that he achieved his success without any help from the arts establishment.(Wikipedia)
+But Pro Hart didn’t care as he considered his critics to be a part of the "art mafia" and noted that he achieved his success without any help from the arts establishment.(en.wikipedia.org)

 Pro Hart developed motor neurone disease in later life.
 He died on 28 March 2006.